 Scope note: This class comprises works that have been planned to result in a manifestation product type or an electronic publishing service and that pertain to the rendering of expressions from other works.

+[Revise to clarify that the substance of F19 is in the features of the Manifestation that is to result, and that it is an aggregating/container work, even in the cases where it is very minimal.
+The Publication Expression has to have a work.
+The focus is more on the aggregating expression.]

 ……….